-2018 2017
+2016 2017

 HK\$'000 HK\$'000

-Telecommunications services and distribution business - the PRC 28,061 28,061
+28,061

-Telecommunications services and distribution business - Singapore 5,942 5,942
+5,942

-34,003 34,003
+34,003

-The recoverable amount of the CGU is determined based on value in use calculations.
+The recoverable amount of the CGU is determined based on value-in-use calculations.
 These calculations use cash flow projections based on financial budgets approved by management covering a five-year period.
-Cash flows beyond the five-year period are extrapolated using an estimated growth rate stated below.
+Cash flows beyond the five-year period are extrapolated using estimated weighted average growth rate of 27% (2016: Nil) which is consistent with the forecasts included in industry reports.
 The growth rates used do not exceed the long-term average growth rates for the business in which the CGU operates.
-The impairment tests were based on the valuation by an independent valuer for the current year.
+The cash flows are discounted using a discount rate of 17% (2016: Nil).
+The discount rates used are pre-tax and reflect specific risks relating to the relevant segments.